 }

 This is a very Arrow shaped failure.
-The optimization is valid.
-The assumption that cached references outlive batch boundaries is not.
+The optimization is valid but the assumption that cached references outlive batch boundaries is not.
 Once I treated field vector cache as batch scoped instead of eternal, the entire reader stabilized.

-Arrow’s VarCharVector.getObject() returns an Arrow Text object, not a Java String.
-Calling .toString() on a Text looks natural.
-It’s also more work than the name suggests.
-Internally Arrow constructs the Text representation then serializes it back through new String(bytes) with extra indirection along the way.
+I found out the hard way that Arrow’s VarCharVector.getObject() returns an Arrow Text object, not a Java String.
+Calling .toString() on a Text looks natural but it’s doing more work than the name suggests because internally Arrow constructs the Text representation and then serializes it back through new String(bytes) with extra indirection along the way.

 On dense string columns at high throughput, this shows up in flame graphs.
-Bypass the intermediate representation entirely:
+The bypass is to skip the intermediate representation entirely:

 // before — indirect path through Text representation